snotskie/ttrpg/md/index.md

 Some Abilities and other effects cost "Blessing Dice" to activate.

+In general:

-To pay these costs, each character has a pool of Blessing Dice, representing resources they can draw upon when the moment calls.
+- **Pool of Blessing Dice:** Each character has a pool of Blessing Dice, representing resources they can draw upon when the moment calls.

-The GM will award you Blessing Dice for various achievements.
+- **Gaining Blessing Dice:** The GM will award you Blessing Dice for various achievements.
 When you gain a Blessing Die, roll a $d6$ then add that die to your pool of Blessing Dice.
+- **Spending Blessing Dice:** When you spend a Blessing Die, remove it from your pool of Blessing Dice.
+An effect may require you to spend a Blessing Die of at least a certain size.
+An effect may also require you to spend multiple Blessing Dice at the same time.
+The Blessing Dice Notation table below provides a few examples of how Blessing Dice costs are notated.

-And like your Stat Dice, Blessing Dice also bump, but in a slightly different way.
+- **Blessing Dice Bump:** Like your Stat Dice, Blessing Dice also bump, but in a slightly different way.
 When you roll a $1$ on a Blessing Die, instead of rolling again to increase the value of the roll, gain an additional Blessing Die.
 As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing Die.

-If you gain multiple Blessing Dice from a single effect, gain each of those dice separately.
+- **Gain One at a Time:** If you gain multiple Blessing Dice from a single effect, gain each of those dice separately.
 They do not form a group for the purposes of bumping.

 ---
 <!-- _class: rules -->

-When you spend a Blessing Die, remove it from your pool of Blessing Dice.

-An effect may require you to spend a Blessing Die of at least a certain size.
-An effect may also require you to spend multiple Blessing Dice at the same time.

-The following table provides a few examples of how Blessing Dice costs are notated in this game:
+#### Blessing Dice Notation

 | Notation | Blessing Dice |
 | -------- | ------------- |